 - Social media: News and general announcements.
 Anything that would be out-of-context to a new blog reader.
 We have also used our email list to share news and announcements.

 Remember: Old news posts can frustrate a reader.
 For example: Imagine the excitement of your reader as they see a post about a contest.
 They click on it, begin reading it and then notice that it closed last month (or 3 years ago).
 If you are going to publish news on your site (and not delete it once it expires) be sure to publish an update at the top of the post advising that it has expired/closed or been updated (with a link to the new post).

 - Try to answer a common question.

 - Don’t review technology (unless, of course, that is your niche).

 - Determine how to handle outdated posts (delete them or publish updates).

-- Use social media and email lists to send out short term news and annoucements.
+- Use social media and email lists to send out short-term news and announcements.

 What do you write primarily: news or evergreen content?